 Many data modeling and data transformations are available when using DirectQuery, though with some limitations.
 When creating or interacting with a visualization, the underlying source must be queried and the time necessary to refresh the visualization is dependent on the performance of the underlying data source.
 When the data necessary to service the request has recently been requested, Power BI Desktop uses recent data to reduce the time required to display the visualization.
 Selecting Refresh from the Home ribbon will ensure all visualizations are refreshed with current data.

-See the following sections for more information about benefits, limitations, and important considerations when using DirectQuery.
+The Power BI and DirectQuery article describes DirectQuery in detail.
+Also, see the following sections for more information about benefits, limitations, and important considerations when using DirectQuery.

 There are a few benefits to using DirectQuery:

-DirectQuery lets you build visualizations over very large datasets, where it otherwise would be unfeasible to first import all of the data
+DirectQuery lets you build visualizations over very large datasets, where it otherwise would be unfeasible to first import all of the data with pre-aggregation

 Underlying data changes can require a refresh of data, and for some reports, the need to display current data can require large data transfers, making re-importing data unfeasible.
 By contrast, DirectQuery reports always use current data